-Review – A Musical Feast
+Review – A Musical Feast on 7th November 2015

 A musical feast was somewhat of a fabulous dinner dance with four lively dances of the Slavonic and Hungarian kind included.